 The Insolvency Service may share your information with us (pursuant to the Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations 2020).
 As a creditor (for FPNs), if we are told by the Insolvency Service that a debt owed by you is in a breathing space, we must stop all action related to that debt and apply the protections.
 These protections must stay in place until the breathing space ends.

 Retention period - we keep your personal information for the minimum period necessary.
-The information outlined in this Privacy Notice will be kept for two years from the date of the file closure unless exceptional circumstances require longer retention eg: a pending court case.
+The information outlined in this Privacy Notice will be kept for four years from the date of the file closure unless exceptional circumstances require longer retention eg: a pending court case.
 All information will be held securely and disposed of confidentially.

 Right to object - where processing your personal information is required for the performance of a public interest task (see our lawful bases above), you have the right to object on ‘grounds relating to your particular situation’.
 We will have to demonstrate why it is appropriate for us to continue to use your personal data.